OP-TEE/optee_docs/faq/faq.rst

       setup using QEMU, HiKey, RPi3, Juno using repo?
 AOSP?
 OpenEmbedded?
-What we build on daily basis are the OP-TEE developer setups (see :ref:`optee_developer_setup`) , but other builds like AOSP and OpenEmbedded are builds that we try from time to time, but not very often within Security Working Group.
-Having that said there are other teams in Linaro working with such builds, but they most often base their builds on OP-TEE stable releases.
+What we build on daily basis are the OP-TEE developer setups (see :ref:`optee_developer_setup`) , but other builds like AOSP and OpenEmbedded are builds that we try from time to time, but we have no CI/regression testing configured for those builds.

     - By running latest instead of stable also comes with a risk of getting build errors due to version and/or interdependency skew which can result